FarahIbrar/CFG-Python-Activision/README.md

 - Check out the `Project` folder for project details.
 - I used pycharm mainly for this project as well as Jupyter Notebook too...

+- I hope to finish with all updates related to this project soon, maybe this week.

 - STAY TUNED :)